ShubhamDeshmukh-0168/SkillExchangeProject/README.md

 ## 6. Deploy to Tomcat

 cd ~/SkillExchangeProject

-# apply the same footer edit to src/main/webapp/index.html (or git pull if you've pushed it), then:
+# If the footer edit has already been pushed:
+#git pull

 mvn clean package

 sudo systemctl stop tomcat10